 As it got closer to Christmas, we started to figure out what we should do to celebrate.
-We knew we would be home Christmas Day…I had a nice dinner planned and the kids would be able to play with their new toys.
+We knew we would be home Christmas Day…I had a nice dinner planned and the kids would be able to play with their new toys I selected reading the review at this Toy Reviews website.
 That tradition hadn’t changed much when we moved.
 After thinking a bit, we hit on a solution.
 We had gotten annual passes to Disney from B’s parents so we decided to go to Magic Kingdom on Christmas Eve.
 People said we were crazy but it honestly wasn’t too bad.
 We knew how to maneuver the parks and the lines weren’t too bad for the rides we wanted.
 Plus, Buggy was still a bit too young to stay for the fireworks so we were able to get out fairly easily.
 In the end we had a really good time.
-And the next day we had a nice relaxing day with just the four of us.
+And the next day we had a nice relaxing day with just the four of us, so I could try to go to the beauty saloon, to improve my looks, also did you know that you can get a great and natural eyelash growth with some organic eyelash serum so that is definitely worth looking into.

 We still haven’t established a set Thanksgiving tradition.
 Last year we spent Thanksgiving week with B’s entire family at Disney and we ate Thanksgiving dinner in a restaurant…not something I ever want to repeat (the dinner…not the trip).
 I ended up making a small turkey dinner for us the following weekend.
 This year we celebrated with friends up in the Jacksonville area and I have to say…it was one of the most fun and relaxing Thanksgivings I have ever had.
 I’m not sure if it will become a tradition but it certainly made for some good memories!